ashwinitaware17/eCommerceCommandLine/design.md

-Steps from 1 to .., provides steps for creation of project of git hub you can skip this if required.
+From 1 to 16, provides steps for creation of project from git hub and maven.
+You can skip this and directly jump to 17
 1. Create an account on https://github.com/
 2. Create new repository eCommerceCommandLine
 3. Download gitbash set up and install https://git-scm.com/downloads (Git bash provides command prompt to execute git command)